March Equinox' Importance in Culture

 Some Bring Out the Easter Eggs

-In addition to being the Spring Equinox in the North and the Autumnal Equinox in the South, the date of the March Equinox plays a huge role in determining the date for Easter, a Christian holiday that celebrates Jesus Christ's resurrecion.
+In addition to being the Spring (Vernal) Equinox in the North and the Fall (Autumnal) Equinox in the South, the date of the March Equinox plays a huge role in calculating the dates for when to celebrate Jewish Passover and Christian Easter.

 In many Christian cultures, Easter eggs are synonymous with Easter.
 Also known as Paschal eggs, these are usually decorated chicken eggs that symbolize fertility and rebirth.
 Many Easter related events feature the Easter egg as the central theme.
 Traditional games like egg hunts, where colorful easter eggs are hidden for children to find, egg rolling, where eggs are rolled down a hill, and egg dancing, where eggs are laid on the floor and people dance while trying to not damage them are held all around the world.

 ...And Try to Balance Them